component-driven/resilient-component-libraries/README.md

 Run:

-- `npm run start` to work on the exercises and run the completed app
+- `npm start` to work on the exercises and run the completed app

 Or: